nknotts/nevermore-max-controller/README.md

 ### Test GUI

-A Python REPL and data connection are archeived over a single USB connection to the Pi Pico.
+A Python REPL and data connection are achieved over a single USB connection to the Pi Pico.
 See [usb_cdc](https://docs.circuitpython.org/en/7.3.x/shared-bindings/usb_cdc/index.html#module-usb_cdc) for more.

 ```
 On Windows, each Serial is visible as a separate COM port.
 The ports will often be assigned consecutively, console first, but this is not always true.